 What does menopause discharge look like?

-Before menopause, healthy vaginal discharge is usually clear or white, and it varies throughout your menstrual cycle.
+Before menopause, normal vaginal discharge is usually clear or white, and it varies throughout your menstrual cycle.
 However, in perimenopause and menopause, these patterns may shift significantly.
 Here’s what you might notice:

-- Color changes: Vaginal discharge during menopause is typically clear or slightly yellowish.
-It may also appear thinner than you’re used to because of the lower estrogen levels.
-A little dryness or stickiness can be normal as well.
+- Color: Vaginal discharge during menopause is typically clear or slightly yellowish.
+It may also appear thinner than you’re used to because of the lower levels of estrogen.

 - Odor: With decreased estrogen, the pH balance of the vagina changes, and this can lead to a slight change in odor.
 A mild smell is normal, but any foul or fishy odor could indicate an infection.